Sample projects¶

 SoC¶

-This is an example on how to use Topwrap to build a synthesizable SoC design.
-The SoC contains a VexRiscv core, data and instruction memory, UART and interconnect that ties all components together.
+This is an example of how to use Topwrap to build a synthesizable SoC design.
+The SoC contains a VexRiscv core, data and instruction memory, UART and an interconnect that ties all the components together.

 Usage¶